ppwfx/pprofrec/README.md

-Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics, and exposing them via http endpoints.
+Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics, and exposing them via http endpoints to instrument, inspect and troubleshoot an application in an idiomatic, fast and boring way.

 [Demo](https://pprofrec-example-slzntuj6pq-uc.a.run.app/debug/pprof/window)
 - Refresh to update the window.